Blubell26/giuliapacciotti.com/_posts/2025-09-25-there-is-the-natural-way-and-then-everything-else.md

 ---
 layout: post
-title: “The Natural Way of Things”
+title: The Natural Way of Things
 description: There is the natural way of things and then there is everything else.
 On simple living, noise, distraction, and why the oldest path is still the clearest one.
 date: 2025-11-08
 image: images/IMG_7797.jpeg